martybutts/100-days-of-coding/log.md

 **Today's Progress**: Built an app that grants wishes, using express-generator.

 **Thoughts** Got my head around handlebars again after not using it for a while.
 Layout.hbs presents the view, which is filled by index.hbs.

+### Day 24: 29 January, Sunday

+**Today's Progress**: More work on the app that grants wishes, setting up routes and layout using flexbox.

+**Thoughts** Sometimes input type submit is better to use than a button.